 - Allow yourself to treat yourself every time you achieve a goal – it doesn’t have to be big, but something that will make a connection in your brain that achieving goals reaps rewards.

-How to Train Your Brain
+How to Train Your Brain for Success

 - Play a new record – train your brain to have positive associations with things like money or work.